RobertBowie/car-culture/README.md

 # car-culture
 This is a project I completed as a student at [Hack Reactor Remote Beta](http://www.hackreactor.com/remote-beta).
-This was a solo project, designed to excercise the ability to realistically scope and develop with a tight deadline.
+This was a solo project, designed to excercise the ability to realistically scope and develop within a tight deadline.

 ## Product Summary ##
   > C² answers the question 'What next?'.
 You tell the app a bit about your car and the app digs through